TimothyHoytBSME/ClayMan/Readme.md

     - Major update to match new CLAY macro with Clay_ElementDeclaration.
 Simplified API, added an example, and updated examples.
 - February 11, 2025
     - Split ClayMan into header and source to allow inclusion in multiple sources.
 Added an example.
+- June 1, 2025
+    - Clay scroll config was replaced with clip config.
+For ClayMan, clip should be treated as scroll for now, just declare horizontal or vertical as true, any childOffset parameter will be replaced with scroll offsets internally.
+If this is a problem, please submit an issue.